Mahurangi Regatta anniversary weekend 2060

-Clearly not the sentiment that Rod Oram had intended to engender in his audience.
+‘This is all quite depressing!’ was presumably not the sentiment Rod Oram had intended to invoke from his audience.

 Regardless of whether there are six or thirty local councils—or much less whether certain short-sighted, self-serving Rodney councillors succeed in their bid for secession—the Mahurangi needs to plan its future.

 Usually, on a Saturday morning, the place is a hive of activity.

 Rows of nursery technicians and volunteers would be intent on the job of placing recently propagated seedlings into planters.
 It is only labour-intensive phase of a system of raising indigenous plants, long-since known as the ‘Mahurangi method’.

 A mechanised method was also developed to do this part of the operation, but the visual evaluation of the seedling plugs was found to be crucial in ensuring that no plant was compromised.
 A few days too long in the plug trays can see the root circling that can subsequently doom a tree before it reaches maturity—not a fatal flaw in some restoration scenarios, but if the plants are part of a sustainable forestry project, a potential dead loss.

 One hundred and thirty years earlier, the nursery had briefly been pasture.
 The land had been created from an area of mudflats, which were largely the result of deforestation the century before.
 But the stop banks had been allowed to fail and mangroves had re-colonised the area.
 That is how it might have remained, but for the vision of Peter Thompson.